AckerlyXu/heima/articles/security/security-network-overview.md

-<properties
+---
-   pageTitle="Azure Network Security Overview | Microsoft Azure" description=" This article makes it easy for you to understand what Microsoft Azure has to offer in the area of network security.
-We provide basic explanations for core network security concepts and requirements and information on what Azure has to offer in each of these areas. " services="security" documentationCenter="na" authors="LingChen" manager="Shlan" editor="Lingche"/>
+title: Azure Network Security Overview | Microsoft Azure
+description:  This article makes it easy for you to understand what Microsoft Azure has to offer in the area of network security.
+We provide basic explanations for core network security concepts and requirements and information on what Azure has to offer in each of these areas.

-<tags
-   ms.service="security"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="08/09/2016"
-   ms.author="lingche"/>
+services: security
+documentationCenter: na
+authors: LingChen
+manager: Shlan
+editor: Lingche

+ms.service: security
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 08/09/2016
+ms.author: lingche
+---

 # Azure Network Security Overview